Meowcat285/MazeGuides/mazeguides-mkdocs/docs/faq.md

 ## Cant join other players in multiplayer

-Screenshare with each other
+ - Screenshare with each other

-Check you have same mods
+ - Check you have same mods

-Check its the same versions
+ - Check its the same versions

-Check its the same mod load order
+ - Check its the same mod load order

 If that does not work, do this:

-Remove all mods from your mods folder (or purge if its in vortex) Add one mod or mods in batches
+ - Remove all mods from your mods folder (or purge if its in vortex)

+ - Add one mod or mods in batches

-Deploy if in vortex, save order or export order if its in bg3mm Open game, see if you can join
+ - Deploy if in vortex, save order or export order if its in bg3mm

+ - Open game, see if you can join

-If you cant, you have found your problem mod
+ - If you cant, you have found your problem mod

-If you can, keep going by adding the mods and rinse and repeat the steps above
+ - If you can, keep going by adding the mods and rinse and repeat the steps above

+!!! tip

     Remember to actually take the mods out of the mods folder, and not make the mods inactive.
 Inactive mods can still affect the game, esp if they are brown

 ---